-A two-hour harvesting, foraging and just plain outdoor fun field trip to BrynTeg Farm's Edible Village is offered as an optional activity.
-Students will rotate through three stations and take back to their school veggies they harvest for healthy snacks or a fall soup.
+A two-hour harvesting, foraging and just plain outdoor fun field trip to BrynTeg Farm's Edible and Vertical Villages is offered as an optional activity.
+Students will rotate through three stations and learn about a Three Sisters Garden, see how and learn why to grow crops vertically and harvest fall crops.
+Veggies may be taken back to school for healthy snacks or a fall soup.

 LEAVES, available in spring for 4th grades, incorporates group work and discussions to pinpoint food growing and personal food choice issues.
 All four lessons highlight the benefits of specific vegetables using anatomy charts.
-Topics such as photosynthesis, food webs and eating the “rainbow” brings focus to discussions.
+Topics such as photosynthesis, the pollination process and eating the “rainbow” bring focus to discussions.

-This level includes a two-hour field trip to BrynTeg produce farm near Ashippun where students will plant seeds and seedlings in the Edible Village.
-Children in the ROOTS and STEMS programs will harvest the resulting produce in fall.
-The fourth graders will rotate through three interactive stations and end with a tasty, healthy treat!
+This level includes a two-hour field trip to BrynTeg produce farm near Ashippun where students will plant seeds, seed tapes and seedlings in the "Vertical Village."
+The fourth graders will rotate through three interactive stations which includes planting microgreens to raise and eat at home and end with a treat of BrynTeg apple cider!

 Download the documents below to see the curriculum outline and Wisconsin teaching standards that we, as educators, are proud to uphold!
 The Level B STEMS Grandma Book outline illustrates the fun activities and relatable characters used to teach concepts.